jorik041/moneybuster/README.md

 There is no alternative to MoneyBuster, you should try it !

-Tricount, Cospender, Splitwise etc... are doing the same job but they don't let you choose where to store your personal data.
+Tricount, Cospender, Splitwise etc... are doing the same job but they are not Free or Open Source and they don't let you choose where to store your personal data.

 If you care about your privacy, using FOSS is not enough, services accessed by some software might use your personal data.